Friday, April 17, 2026

 As usual, gardening is an adventure and experiment, as well as a learning experience.
 Only more so this year.
 I'm hoping for good results and a decent harvest.
 Nothing is guaranteed, though, especially with the changing climate.

 Hopefulness has to be an ingrained trait of those of us who garden.
 We're never guaranteed that our seeds will sprout, much less grow into healthy, productive plants.
-So I keep planting.
+But we keep planting.

 Keep on planting.